dwjoyce/pythonbook/appendices/Extra exercises.rst

     Input a word: fred
     The word fred is not a palindrome

 :file:`histogram.py`
 --------------------

-Write a program in Python that will accept a list of numbers and then draw a histogram using the star ``*`` character.
+Write a program that will accept a list of numbers and then draw a histogram using the star ``*`` character.

 For example: